-The nice thing about Roboto Slab is that it can work for any topic from business sites to tech blogs.
+The nice thing about Roboto Slab is that it can work for any topic, from business sites to tech blogs.
 Hongkiat runs Roboto Slab in the header and it practically jumps off the page.

 An example with slightly less contrast is the redesigned Copyhackers website.

-Take for example How-To Geek which uses Open Sans in both the heading and paragraph section of each article.
+Take, for example, How-To Geek, which uses Open Sans in both the heading and paragraph section of each article.
 Lighter variations of Open Sans can be found on the Cleverbird Creative website.
-The gaming blog GamesRadar uses the condensed Open Sans in their header which spans the entire page width.
+The gaming blog GamesRadar uses the condensed Open Sans in the header that spans the width of the entire page.

 The key takeaway is that Open Sans works for pretty much everything, regardless of font styles.
-This includes page headers but you’ll need to mess around with CSS styles to find the right match for your page.
+This includes page headers, but you’ll need to mess around with CSS styles to find the right match for your page.

-Montserrat supports every type of style from thin to black and everything inbetween(including italics).
+Montserrat supports every type of style from thin to black and everything in between (including italics).
 This means you can load different font styles with more accuracy and less rendering in the browser.

 It works in almost every situation but it doesn’t have too much personality one way or another.
-It’s not too stiff, nor too creative, and it varies tremendously between the thinnest style and the thickest.
+It’s neither too stiff nor too creative, and it varies tremendously between the thinnest style and the thickest.
 Lato is most impressive because of its versatility in header styles.

 Lato is a safe bet for pretty much every website and it has all the variety of Montserrat with a slightly more “generic” feeling.